A categorical and algebro-geometric theory of localization: Recollement and cohomology with supports

 coming respectively from the triangles $j_!j^*M\to M\to i_*i^*M\xrightarrow{+1}$ and $i_*i^!M\to M\to j_*j^*M\xrightarrow{+1}$.
 For later reference, we record the resulting glued diagram

 and we define

-which is exactly the diagonal composite in \eqref{eq:two-triangles-glued}.
+which is precisely the diagonal composite in \eqref{eq:two-triangles-glued}.
 To check functoriality, let $f:M\to N$ be any morphism in $\C(X)$.
-Since the localization triangles are functorial in the object, $f$ extends to morphisms of distinguished triangles; in particular the structural maps $\rho$ and $\lambda$ are natural.
+Since the localisation triangles are functorial in the object, $f$ extends to morphisms of distinguished triangles; in particular the structural maps $\rho$ and $\lambda$ are natural.
 Equivalently, the following squares commute:

 Now compute, using the commutativity of \eqref{eq:functoriality-theta},

 which is precisely the naturality relation for the transformation $\theta: j_!j^*\Rightarrow j_*j^*$. \end{proof}